 In this episode:

-What do Cary Grant, Coolio, Judy Garland, Pink, Tony Curtis and Elvis Costello all have in common?
+What do Cary Grant, Freddie Mercury, Judy Garland, Pink, Tony Curtis and Elvis Costello all have in common?
 They're among the movie and music celebrities who made the switch, leaving behind their real names for far more glamorous sounding monikers.
-Cupcakes also offers up a highly non-scientific, random sampling of love/hate responses for the lowly casserole followed by an interview with Emily Brune from AllRecipes.com.
-If you thought the casserole's heyday was in the era of avocado green or harvest gold appliances and at the time when you were raking your shag rugs, not only will Emily set you straight, she'll review some of the hot, new trends in this easy, family-style dish.
-Things wrap up with a regular installment of What's It Mean, (slang terms defined), and a quick history of the evolution of greenbacks, clams and Benjamins in the U.S.
+CupCakes also offers up a highly non-scientific, random sampling of love/hate responses for the lowly casserole as dinnertime fare followed by an interview with Emily Brune from AllRecipes.com.
+If you thought the casserole's heyday was in the era of avocado green or harvest gold appliances and at the height of popularity for blacklight posters, not only will Emily set you straight, she'll review some of the hot, new trends in this easy, family-style dish.
+CFTT wraps up with another installment of What's It Mean where slang terms are defined.

 Episode 3 - Publish Date: January 26, 2008 Listen